zigsphere/Tech-Interview-Questions/interview_answers/README.md

 29. Describe the TCP Handshake.

-1. the sender sends a SYN message.
-2. The receiver responds with SYN-ACK.
-3. The sender replies with ACK, establishing a connection.
+The sender sends a SYN message.
+The receiver responds with SYN-ACK.
+The sender replies with ACK, establishing a connection.

 30. What is the difference between TCP and UDP?